-For bycatch species, the assessment team is required to evaluate the effects of the fishery under assessment on bycatch in terms of Main Associated Species (90% of total catch by weight) and Minor Associated Species (10% of total catch by weight).
+For bycatch species, the assessment team is required to evaluate the effects of the fishery under assessment on bycatch in terms of Main Associated Species (top 80% of total catch by weight) and Minor Associated Species (remaining 15% of total catch by weight).
+Note that average catch is calculated over the most recent 3-5 year period depending on data availability.

-The evaluation for Main Associated Species aims at establishing whether the overall effects of fishing on the unit of certification and all significant removals are accounted for, and that the management strategy and relative measures are effective in maintaining the Main Associated Species from experiencing overfishing and other impacts that are likely to be irreversible or very slowly reversible.
+The evaluation for Main Associated Species aims at establishing whether the overall effects of fishing on the unit of certification and all significant removals are accounted for, and that the management strategy and relative measures are effective in maintaining the Main Associated species from experiencing overfishing and other impacts that are likely to be irreversible or very slowly reversible.